-The Mumbai Ganesh festival is one of the biggest celebrations in the city.
+Mumbai's Ganesh festival is the biggest celebration in the city.
 If you want to experience in Indian festival on a grand scale, this is it!
-It's a giant street party with a special spiritual meaning.
+It's a massive street party with a special spiritual meaning.
 How did Ganesh Chaturthi become so popular in Mumbai though?

 History indicates that the famed Maratha ruler Chhatrapati Shivaji Maharaja introduced Ganesh Chaturthi celebrations to the state to promote culture and nationalism.